Patricia Benner, R.N., Ph.D. FAAN

 Nurse: I don’t think they were all pain-related.
 I think probably the stress also [influenced them].
 But I was concerned that we did have some deeper problems going on because I wasn’t sure how well he was oxygenating.
 We had a blood gas and he was oxygenating fine, but because he has all four extremities burned and both ears, it’s hard to get a pulse oximeter reading.
 Right now, we happen to be lucky; it happens to be working.
 But it was really intermittent and I felt like I was struggling so, at one point, because there were all of these things happening, I was really unsure what was going on.
 And I didn’t want to give him…I wanted to give him something to control his blood pressure because he kept denying pain to me.
 But I was also concerned, I didn’t want to [vaso]dilate him too much, because he is a little bit hemodynamically dry.
 I’m not totally sure where we were because we were a little bit dry, although now he looks a lot better (looking at urine output in the urimeter).
 So, all those thoughts were going on and basically, once he woke up a little bit more and wanted something to drink, he realized, ‘Oh, my hands are hurting.’
 So, after giving him a little bit of morphine, his heart rate came down.
 His blood pressure had already come down some with the nifedipine.
 As far as his burn status fluids go, he is doing well… We’re going to put him on a CPAP mask.
 I talked to him about [the sleep apnea] at home he said, ‘yes,’ his wife states that he does stop breathing during the night and that he is exhausted in the mornings when he wakes up.
 He said as long as he breathes in the morning–he always wakes up, so I said, ‘Have you ever had it treated’, ‘No, there’s no reason, I always wake up.’ (laughs) Okay, there you have it.
 So, we’re going to put him on a CPAP mask now, that’s why I’m waiting for respiratory to call back.
 And we want to make sure we keep pulses in his fingers, and that’s what she’s (the orientee) checking right now.
 He doesn’t really have circumferential radial or arm burns over here, but because of the edema that will be created with the fluids we’ve given him, we just want good circulation down to his fingers.
 And then he’s got more burns on his right hand, so his right hand will be even more important to check on (Observational Interview.
 Benner, Hooper-Kyriakidis & Stannard, 2010 p.).

 This observational interview captures clinical reasoning, a form of practical reasoning, and demonstrates the nurse’s responsible actions for the good of the patient.
-She is concerned about oxygenation of the patient’s fingertips because of the edema in the patient’s arms, as a result of the infusion of large volumes of intravenous fluids, and the potential long-term harm that could result from diminished blood perfusion because of the resulting edema.
+She is concerned about oxygenation of the patient’s fingertips because of the edema in the patient’s arms caused by the infusion of large volumes of intravenous fluids, and the potential long-term harm that could result from diminished blood perfusion because of the resulting edema.
 As she notes: “We just want good circulation down to his fingers.”
-Good science, using thinking across time through transitions in the patient’s condition is evident in this narrative interview, where the expert burn nurse’s primary engagement is linked to the patient’s survival and well-being in concert with the assessment of his clinical condition and pathophysiology.
+Good science-using thinking across time through transitions in the patient’s condition is evident in this narrative interview, where the expert burn nurse’s primary engagement is linked to the patient’s survival and well-being in concert with the assessment of his clinical condition and pathophysiology across time and through changes in the patient’s clinical condition.
 This “situated thinking-in-action” (Benner, Hooper-Kyriakidis, 1999; 2010) account of expert nursing knowledge, situational awareness, closely associated with expert perceptual grasp and performance (Endsley, 2018) and situated skilled know-how can be contrasted to radically differing formal, static accounts of “knowing that and about” found in clinical textbooks and procedure books.
 For example, the burn nurses’ knowledge would be limited to descriptions of formal explicit knowledge, such as ‘the ability to determine the percentage and nature of the damaged tissue of the burn patient’.
 While this formal “knowing that and about burns” is essential knowledge for the nurse, it does not capture the operating knowledge and skilled know-how required for clinical reasoning, judgments across changes in the patient nor about how to intervene and make sense out of the patient’s condition as it unfolds (Benner, Hooper-Kyriakidis & Stannard, 1999; 2010; Weick & Sutcliff 2015; Hays, 2013).

 As noted earlier, clinical reasoning, a perfect analogue for practical reasoning, as described and defined by Charles Taylor, a noted philosopher and thinker on practical reasoning: